-Hannah Parsons, Principal Associate Solicitor at DAS Law, explains what people need to know if they feel they are being treated unfairly at work because of their mental health…
+Jade Harrison at DAS Law explains what people need to know if they feel they are being treated unfairly at work because of their mental health…

 What legal protection is in place for people with mental illness?

 There are a number of legal protections in place to support those with a mental health condition.
 For example, your condition may fall within the definition of a ‘disability’ under the Equality Act 2010.

 If so, you are protected from being put at a disadvantage in the workplace as a result of your condition, or something that arises from it, and your employer may also be required to make reasonable adjustments to remove any barriers to you being able to do your job.

 How can you make sure you are treated fairly at work?

-You may not consider yourself to be disabled, but according to the law, a disability is any long-term physical or mental impairment which has a substantial negative effect on your ability to carry out everyday activities.
+Whilst you may not consider yourself to be disabled, according to the law, a disability is any long-term physical or mental impairment which has a substantial negative effect on your ability to carry out everyday activities.

 ‘Long-term’ in this case, means that it has gone on, or is likely to go on, for at least 12 months, or will probably come back repeatedly.
 Whether or not it has a ‘substantial’ effect is based on how it affects you when untreated, so if you are on any medication or undergoing therapy to help with the condition, you should consider how it affects you without these.

-The legal definition of ‘disability’ is far wider than you might have thought, which means that you might be protected by the Equality Act if you have a mental health condition.
-This means that your employer must not discriminate against you and will be required to provide reasonable adjustments for your condition.
+The legal definition of ‘disability’ is far wider than you might think.
+This means that you might be protected by the Equality Act if you have a mental health condition.
+It also means that your employer must not discriminate against you and will be required to provide reasonable adjustments for your condition.

 What might be considered as discrimination?